Phone: (202) 238-9088 x119

 Pronouns: he/him (what’s this?)

-David Niose is the legal director of the Appignani Humanist Legal Center, running the AHLC’s Massachusetts office.
+David Niose is the Legal Director at the Appignani Humanist Legal Center, running the AHLC’s Massachusetts office.
 His background includes experience in law and mass communication.
 Having practiced law in Massachusetts since 1990, Niose has also worked in print and broadcast media, taught both history and law, and written extensively on a wide array of issues.
 He is also the immediate past president of the American Humanist Association.

 Upon joining the AHA board in 2005, Niose initiated and helped develop the AHA’s media campaign.
 Niose has appeared in national media and spoken to groups around the country, emphasizing the importance of utilizing mass media to inject humanist ideas into the public dialogue, improve the public image of humanists, and sway public opinion away from the religious right.